bflatt72/personal-goals/content-list/workflow.md

 1. Study how to make my workflow more efficient.
 Automate as much as possible.
 2. Get my email under control.
 Establish efficiency.
 Unsubscribe newsletters I don't read.
+3. Find open source projects to contribute to on Github